udbhav1993/udbhav1993/README.md

 - 👋 Hi, I’m @udbhav1993
-- 👀 I’m interested in MachineLearning and Data Science.
+- 👀 I’m interested in Machine Learning and Data Science.
 - 🌱 I’m currently learning Basic of Python and Machine Learning.
 - 💞️ I’m looking to collaborate on Hands on experience on Python and ML
 - 📫 How to reach me udbhav1993@gmail.com